AirHistory Frequently Asked Questions

 No. All photos added to the database remain the property of the copyright holder (usually the photographer) and not AirHistory.net.
 We will not use uploaded photos for any other purpose than to display them at this website.

 We encourage photographers to submit any photo that helps meet the aims of AirHistory.
 Aircraft can range from ultralights and hot air balloons to warplanes to airliners and the space shuttle.
 We especially urge people to upload unique, historic, and rare images because we are more concerned with the content of your photos than with their quality.
+You can find more information on our Which Images to Upload guide.

 We accept a limited number and variety of these types of photos.
 Please see our Which Images to Upload guide.